ruffle-rs/ruffle/tests/README.md

 # The runtime to emulate ("FlashPlayer" or "AIR").
 Defaults to "FlashPlayer".
 runtime = "AIR"

+# Whether Ruffle's default font should be available.
+# It's not recommended to enable this option, as it will introduce differences
+# in behavior between Ruffle and Flash.
+with_default_font = false

 # A list of image comparisons to perform during the test.
 This block is repeatable infinitely, as long as each name is unique.
 # The comparison part of a test is optional and only runs when `imgtests` feature is enabled
 # This requires a render to be setup for this test